Day by day

 Adoption and Implementation of Certified References in Today’s Regulatory Environment: an IVD Industry View – Geoff Wilkins, USA

-Industrial and academic production of diagnostic tools – two sides of one coin or two coins? – Christoph Seger, Austria
+Industrial and academic production of diagnostic tools – two sides of one coin or two coins? – Christoph Seger, Switzerland

 SYMPOSIUM 8